 Some puppies may lose their breakfast on their first ride in a car.
 Please plan on them getting a bit messy, as well as you, if you are holding them.
 We recommend driving 10-20 min, then stopping for a 10-15 min break, offering them water, then going up to 30 min, before the next stop, then every hour, for the most comfortable experience for you and your puppy.
 We do not recommend giving them any food on the trip, until you get home, unless that is over 5 hours.
 If you will be crossing state lines, please check on each state’s laws.
 If you need any additional paperwork or shots, etc, we will be willing to help, but for an additional fee.

 First night: Unless you plan to let your puppy sleep in bed with someone, he/she will likely have some anxiety issues for the first few nights.
-It sounds cruel, but the more you can leave him/her alone for the night in their own room or kennel, the quicker things will calm down.
+It may sound cruel, but the more you can leave him/her alone for the night in their own room or kennel, the quicker things will calm down.
 It usually takes 2-5 nights till they can sleep without missing their mother and siblings bad enough to cry a bit.
 It is best to leave water, and toy and the blanket we provide with them for the night.
 There are lots of recommendations to help ease everyone’s stress online…